 To find out more about Monarch Joint Venture, visit their website at monarchjointventure.org

-For 2016 and 2017, we scattered more milkweed seed to feed even more Monarch caterpillars and we currently have hundreds of milkweed plants blooming in our prairie areas.
-We are seeking gardening partners who can help us by identifying and removing invasive species or can plant native plant species and wildflowers and hope to start using the resources of MonarchWatch and Monarch Joint Venture to identify grant funding sources or area partner organizations which can help us develop our natural areas.
+For 2016, 2017, and 2018 we scattered more milkweed seed to feed even more Monarch caterpillars and had hundreds of milkweed plants blooming in our prairie areas.
+We will be scattering more milkweed seed this spring and, at the request of our disc golfers, are looking to expand our natural areas into the southeast quadrant to better define the disc golf fairways.
+We are seeking gardening partners who can help us by identifying and removing invasive species or plant native plant species and wildflowers and hope to start using the resources of MonarchWatch and Monarch Joint Venture to identify grant funding sources or area partner organizations which can help us develop our natural areas.

 If you would like to contribute money, labor or expertise to the development and maintenance of our natural areas and our butterfly sanctuary, please visit our Contributions page.